 Name: [Researcher]

-Mentor/PI: [Name]
+٨ Mentor/PI: [Name]

-Today's Date:
+Т oday's Date:

-Meeting: [Initial, Review, Annual, etc.]
+٨ Meeting: [Initial, Review, Annual, etc.]

-My long term goal is: I want to achieve this in: Plan b (or c and d)
+My long term goal is: I want to achieve this in:

+Plan b (or c and d)

 Short Term Goals:

-Are there aspects of my project/research that I would like to grow and develop this year?
-What could help or hinder progress?
-What personal skills / training do I need to deliver on my goals?
-How can I make a bigger impact?
-How would I like to see my career developing in the short term?
+Are there aspects of my project/research that I would grow and develop this year?
+I like to

+What could help or hinder pr ogress?

+What personal skills / trainin need to deliver on my goals?

+How can I make a bigger imp act?

+How would I like to see my c developing in the short term